Modeling spatial tail dependence with Cauchy convolution processes: Inference

 We may estimate marginal parameters non-parametrically in a first step using the empirical distribution (computed for each site separately, or for the entire pooled dataset).
 Alternatively, we can also estimate the vector of marginal parameters $\tht_F$ by maximizing the marginal (composite) log-likelihood function $\ell_F(\yy;\tht_F) = \sum_{i=1}^n \sum_{j=1}^d \log f(y_{ij};\tht_F)$, and we denote the respective estimate by $\widehat\tht_F$.
 Such an approach, which neglects spatial dependence to estimate marginal parameters, is known to be valid (i.e., yielding consistency and asymptotic normality of estimators) under mild regularity conditions \citep{Varin.etal:2011}.
 The data can then be transformed to the uniform ${\rm Unif}(0,1)$ scale using the probability integral transform.
 More precisely, pseudo-uniform scores $\{\uu_i = (u_{i1},\ldots,u_{id})^\top\}_{i=1}^n$ can be obtained by setting $u_{ij}=F(y_{ij};\widehat\tht_F)$.

-In the next sections, we show how dependence parameters may be estimated from the pseudo-uniform scores $\{\uu_i\}_{i=1}^n$ by matching some suitable empirical and model-based summary statistics.
-We focus here on the models $Z(\ss)$ in (\ref{eq-convmodel}) and $\tilde Z(\ss)$ in (\ref{eq-convgauss}), while composite likelihood inference for $Z_{\mathrm{EV}}(\ss)$ is discussed in the Supplementary Material.
+In the next sections, we show how dependence parameters may be estimated from the pseudo-uniform scores $\{\uu_i\}_{i=1}^n$ by matching some suitable empirical and model-based summary statistics (for $Z(\ss)$ in (\ref{eq-convmodel}), and $\tilde Z(\ss)$ in (\ref{eq-convgauss})), or by exploiting composite likelihood inference (for $Z_{\mathrm{EV}}(\ss)$ in \eqref{eq:movingmaximum}).